Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 #### Rewriting Dynamic Imports and Requires with Non-Literal Arguments

-The options passed to this plugin are [transpiled and injected][8] into the resulting AST when transforming dynamic imports and require statements [that do not have a string literal as the first argument][9].
-Therefore, to be safe, **callback functions must not reference variables outside of their immediate [scope][10]**.
+When transforming dynamic imports and require statements [that do not have a string literal as the first argument][11], the options passed to this plugin are [transpiled and injected][12] into the resulting AST.

+> \[!CAUTION]
+>
+> This means you take a slight performance hit when you do arbitrary dynamic
+> imports that cannot be statically analyzed (e.g.
+> `require(getMd5Hash() + '.txt')`).
+These types of dynamic imports are usually
+> code smell, but this library is built to accommodate them regardless.
+>
+> However, **if you are NOT doing _arbitrary_ dynamic imports**, which are
+> dynamic imports where the first argument is not a string literal, then this
+> section is of no relevance to you since nothing extra will be injected into
+> the AST.

+Therefore, to be safe, **callback functions must not reference variables outside of their immediate [scope][13]**.

 Good: